Upper limits on branching ratios of the lepton-flavor-violating decays $\tau \to \ell \gamma\gamma$ and $\tau \to \ell X$: Theoretical Background

 Although CLFV processes are predicted to be unobservably small in the $\nu$SM, there are many models of physics beyond the $\nu$SM that generically predict CLFV at observable rates.
 While none of these models has been confirmed by experiment, they remain of interest since they address incomplete aspects of the SM.
 One such aspect concerns the Higgs mass.
 There is a fine-tuning problem associated with this quantity since one-loop corrections to the Higgs mass squared are quadratically sensitive to the highest mass scale in an ultraviolet completion of the SM, such as a grand unified theory.
 Two early ideas for BSM physics that addressed this problem were supersymmetry (SUSY) and dynamical electroweak symmetry breaking (EWSB), and both of these generically predicted CLFV (as well as a number of flavor-changing neutral-current processes) at observable levels.
 For example, supersymmetric extensions of the SM predicted the decay $\mu \to e \gamma$ to occur at observable levels \cite{hall_suzuki,ihl_meg,bhs,hisano2009}, and this is also true of $\tau \to \ell \gamma$.
 Early SUSY models with light neutralinos $\tilde \chi$ allowed the decay $\mu \to e \tilde\chi \tilde\chi$, which would be distinct from SM $\mu$ decay \cite{barber_shrock}.
 Substantial contributions to $\mu \to e \gamma\gamma$ and $\tau \to \ell \gamma\gamma$ would also be expected in such SUSY theories.
 Although searches for supersymmetric particles at the Fermilab Tevatron and at the CERN Large Hadron Collider (LHC) have yielded null results so far, there still remains the possibility of supersymmetry characterized by a SUSY-breaking scale that is larger than the electroweak scale.

 Dynamical EWSB models also predict CLFV processes at possibly observable levels \cite{etc,ckm,tc_pdg}.
-A relevant property of reasonably ultraviolet-complete dynamical EWSB models is the generic presence of three sequential stages of breaking of an asymptotically free chiral gauge symmetry in the ultraviolet.
-These symmetry-breaking scales are $\Lambda_1 \sim O(10^3)$ TeV, $\Lambda_2 \sim O(10^2)$ TeV, and $\Lambda_3 \sim O(10)$ TeV.
-The low-energy effective field theory resulting from this sequential breaking involves a vectorial gauge interaction that becomes strongly coupled at the TeV scale and produces the electroweak symmetry breaking \cite{ckm}.
-Communication of the dynamical EWSB to the SM fermions of the first generation occurs via exchanges of virtual vector bosons with masses $\sim \Lambda_1$; since these masses occur in the denominators of the vector boson propagators, this naturally explains why quarks and leptons of the first generation have the smallest masses.
-Correspondingly, the property that $\Lambda_3$ is the lowest of these breaking scales is associated with the fact that the quarks and leptons of the third generation have the largest SM fermion masses.
-The feature that the third generation is associated with the lowest scale, $\Lambda_3$, could give rise to enhanced CLFV processes involving the $\tau$ lepton \cite{dml}.
+A relevant property of reasonably ultraviolet-complete dynamical EWSB models is the generic presence of sequential stages of breaking of an asymptotically free chiral gauge symmetry in the ultraviolet.
+The feature that the third generation is associated with the lowest of these scales could give rise to enhanced CLFV procees involving the $\tau$ lepton \cite{dml}.
 Modern versions of dynamical EWSB models typically involve quasi-conformal behavior, which can result naturally from an approximate infrared fixed point of the renormalization group equations describing the strongly coupled vectorial gauge interaction \cite{wtc,qcconferences,quasiconformal}.
 In general, in these models, the observed Higgs is a composite state.
 These dynamical EWSB models are tightly constrained by precision electroweak data, the observed agreement of the Higgs boson with SM predictions, and, more generally, the non-observation of any BSM Higgs properties at the LHC.